annapogorelova/newsparser/README.md

 # FeedsCather
-A web application for parsing and merging the news from different sources into a single news feed.
+A multiuser web application for parsing and merging the news from different sources into a single news feed.
 Application consists of the backend as web API and frontend as a SPA.

 ## Backend